ctkjose/atom-nst/README.md

 ## Updates ##

 More improvements for JavaScript and PHP.
+Support for less and some support for ES6 classes.
+NST now uses Atoms Docks for a nice native experience.

 Fixed error with block comments and better support for other block styles.